 What happens if I get a fine?

-If you see a charge from the rental company on your credit card, it's not because they've paid the ticket for you and are passing on the cost - it'll be an admistrative fee for handling your ticket.
-These fees can be up to 90 euros, meaning they may cost more than the fine itself.
+If you see a charge from the rental company on your credit card, it's not because they've paid the ticket for you and are passing on the cost - it'll be an administrative fee for handling your ticket.
+These fees can be up to €90, meaning they may cost more than the fine itself.

 How do you pay the fine from outside of Italy?

-Obviously if you live outside of Italy you're unlikely to have an Italian tax code or bank account, which leaves some worried drivers wondering if they'll have to ask an Italian friend to pay the fine on their behalf.
+Obviously, if you live outside of Italy, you're unlikely to have an Italian tax code or bank account, which leaves some worried drivers wondering if they'll have to ask an Italian friend to pay the fine on their behalf.
 But there's no need.

-If you're outside of Italy, you should wait for the police to send another ticket directly to you - and this could take a while.
+If you're outside of Italy, you should wait for the police to send a ticket directly to you - and this could take a while.
 Police have 360 days to send it once they receive your home address from the rental company.

 Police in Rome and Turin contacted by The Local confirmed that tickets sent abroad would be written in English, and would include an IBAN number for payment via bank transfer.